200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-Peregrination.md

 categories: 2016 rpg
 ---
 ```
-You’re going on a journey.
+Youâ€™re going on a journey.
 Travel with your companions to thwart a great threat.
 Success is not guaranteed, you can always retreat to live another day.